UrbanCode/Deploy-docs/docs/com.udeploy.install.doc/topics/agentInstall.md

             This setting must match the setting of the server.
 If you use mutual authentication, you must manually exchange a key between the server and each JMS agent or agent relay.
 For more information about this option, see [Configuring mutual authentication](ssl_mutual_auth.md).

+            **Important:**

-            **Note:** Mutual authentication is not used with Web agents.
+            Mutual authentication is not needed with web agents, therefore is deprecated starting in HCL® UrbanCode™ Deploy version 7.0.0.

         -   ****Disable end-to-end encryption for server/agent JMS communication?****

             The default value is `N`.

             To enable end-to-end encryption, the agent installer must connect to the HCL® UrbanCode™ Deploy server via HTTPS to set up keys.
-For more information about this option, see [Ensuring end-to-end JMS encryption](ssl_addl_security_2.md).
+For more information about this option, see [Enabling server identity verification](ssl_addl_security.md).

         -   ****Enable the agent to verify the server HTTPS certificate?****